XLR connector: Five-pin (XLR5)

 Five-pin XLR connectors are the standard for DMX512 digital lighting control.

-Other common uses are for dual-element or stereo microphones (two balanced audio signals with a common ground) and stereo intercom headset (three pins for the stereo headphone signal - left, right, and ground, and two pins for the unbalanced microphone signal).
+Other common uses are for dual-element or stereo microphones (two balanced audio signals with a common ground) and stereo intercom headsets (three pins for the stereo headphone signal - left, right, and ground, and two pins for the unbalanced microphone signal).

 Additionally, five-pin XLR is commonly used for DC power in audio equipment.

 XLR 5 is used in aviation headsets, where it can supply power for active noise cancellation.

 Six-pin (XLR6)

-Six-pin XLR connectors are used for dual channel intercom systems and stage lighting control applications.
-Another common use is professional stereo headset with balanced microphone (headphone left-pin 4, headphone right-pin 5, headphone common-pin 3, mic high-pin 2, mic low-pin 1, mic ground-pin 6).
+Six-pin XLR connectors are used for dual-channel intercom systems and stage lighting control applications.
+Another common use is in professional stereo headsets featuring a balanced microphone (headphone left-pin 4, headphone right-pin 5, headphone common-pin 3, mic high-pin 2, mic low-pin 1, mic ground-pin 6).

 Seven-pin (XLR7)

 Seven-pin XLR connectors are used to connect some valve (tube) condenser microphones to their power supplies (carrying signal, polarisation voltage, heater and HT).

 Used by several models of Le Maitre and Ultratec fog machines for remote control.

 An obsolete use for seven-pin XLR connectors was analogue lighting control signals, as well as for wired intercom in broadcast studios, specifically with Ward-Beck intercoms.